EclipsePad/circulating-supply-eclip/README.md

 This service:
 1. Accesses a CSV from Google Sheets containing circulating supply data
 2. Uses today's date (YYYY-MM-DD) to look up the associated row
-3. Returns the circulating supply number for that date
+3. Returns the circulating supply number for that date as a plain number

 ## Deployment Instructions